prakhar1989/docker-curriculum/README.md

 ```
 And that's it!
 If you ask me, I find this to be an extremely awesome and powerful of sharing and running your applications!

+<a id="docker-links"></a>
+##### Docker Links

+Before we leave this section though, I should mention that `docker network` is a relatively new feature - it was a part of Docker 1.9 [release](https://blog.docker.com/2015/11/docker-1-9-production-ready-swarm-multi-host-networking/).
+Before `network` came along, links were the accepted way of getting containers to talk to each other.
+According to the official [docs](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/), linking is expected to be deprecated in future releases.
+In case you stumble across tutorials or blog posts that use `link` to bridge containers, remember to use `network` instead.

 <a id="docker-compose"></a>
 ### 3.3 Docker Compose